 If you place an order with us and your delivery address is the EU or EEC, your order will be processed by Ossila BV.
 Your data, including personal information such as your name and delivery address and other relevant information about your order, will be shared between Ossila Ltd. and Ossila BV.

 We do not, and will never sell any of your personal data to any third party – including your name, address, email address or credit card information.

 However, we share your data with the following categories of companies as an essential part of being able to provide our services to you.
 This is in accordance with our legal basis for processing and storing data.
 A list is available below:

 - Companies that do things to get your purchases to you, such as payment service providers (if you make a payment via our online checkout), and delivery companies

 - Professional service providers who help us run our business.
-This includes our web hosting platform (Shopify Inc), our customer relationship manager database software (Zoho), and (if you subscribed to our newsletter) our email marketing client (Mailchimp).
+This includes our web hosting platform (Shopify Inc) and our customer relationship manager database software (Zoho).

 When you apply for a job with us, there are 3 stages to our recruitment process.

 Stage 1 (Application) - Only HR will have access to the information you submit in your application.
 If you do not progress past this stage, we won't keep this information on file unless we have specifically gained your consent to do so.